MileHacker Logo

 • Summer (June-August): Warmest, highest rainfall (thunderstorms), long days.

-• Autumn (September-October): Comfortable, moderate rainfall, beautiful foliage.
+• Autumn (September-October): Comfortable, a moderate amount of rain, beautiful foliage.

-• Winter (November-March): Cold, snowfall common, shorter daylight hours.
+• Winter (November-March): Cold, snowfall common, fewer hours of daylight.

 Weather Notes

 Krakow does not experience monsoons or hurricanes.
-Intense cold and a lot of snow mark winter months, necessitating warm clothing.
+Intense cold and a lot of frozen precipitation mark winter months, necessitating warm clothing.

 Thunderstorms can occur during summer afternoons, usually passing quickly.
 Consulting local weather forecasts before and during a trip is a good practice.